TimeWalkOrg/external-package-manager/README.md

 ## Unity Cloud

-It is possible specify custom commands as part of a cloud build, and thus we could trigger an EPM import.
+It is possible to specify custom commands as part of a cloud build, and thus we could trigger an EPM import.
 However, importing external packages that contain script dependencies won't work properly since the packages would be imported *after* the project is compiled.

 See [AssetDatabase.ImportPackage in Pre-Export Method](https://forum.unity3d.com/threads/assetdatabase-importpackage-in-pre-export-method.418468/).